 Fort Lewis, Washington State

 After quietly slipping out of bed, Nathan Dixon made his way to the bathroom where he pulled on a ratty sweatshirt he’d kept from his days as a cadet at the Virginia Military Academy.
-Without turning on any lights, least he wake his wife, he carefully shuffled along the darkened hall leading toward the room they had set up as a nursery.
+Without turning on any lights, lest he wake his wife, he carefully shuffled along the darkened hall leading toward the room they had set up as a nursery.
 Upon opening the door, he was greeted with a loud squeal that cut through him like fingernails being dragged across a slate chalkboard.
 Its source was a bright-eyed little cherub who was standing up at the side of her crib, watching the door as if she’d been expecting him.

-Ignoring a pungent odor that caused his nose to twitch, a smell that alerted him diapers were in desperate need of changing, Nathan couldn’t help but smile as he walked over to where little Wendy Marie was waiting for him.
-As much as he loved his son, who at the moment remained sprawled out in his own crib on his back making faces as he stirred fitfully in his sleep, it was his daughter he truly cherished.
+Ignoring a pungent odor that caused his nose to twitch, alerting him to diapers in desperate need of changing, Nathan couldn’t help but smile as he walked over to little Wendy Marie.
+As much as he loved his son Scott, who at the moment remained sprawled out on his back in his own crib, making faces as he stirred fitfully in his sleep, it was his daughter he truly cherished.
 In addition to the flaming red hair and striking green eyes she had inherited from her mother, Wendy possessed a vivacious personality that touched Nathan in a way only one other person ever had.
 “And what have you been up to?” he asked as he plucked his daughter out of her crib.

-Once more Wendy squealed as Nathan hosted her up over his head and held her at arm’s length, returning her smile.
-Despite a stench that would have gagged a goat, he slowly lowered his daughter till they were at eye level, kissing her on the forehead before cradling her in his arms and turning toward the bassinet.
+Once more Wendy squealed as Nathan hoisted her up over his head and held her at arm’s length, returning her smile.
+Despite a stench that would have gagged a goat, he slowly lowered his daughter to eye level, kissing her on the forehead before cradling her in his arms and turning toward the changing table.
 “Let’s go see what kind of surprises my own little WMD has for her Daddy today.”

 ~

 The sight of her husband in the kitchen with his back to the doorway seated between two highchairs busily feeding their children caused Christina Dixon to smile as she paused in the doorway.
 It disappeared just as quickly as it had come when she recalled how she’d once considered motherhood an impediment to her career.
-Well, Chris mused as she watched in silence while Nathan shoveled spoons full of mushy cereal into the waiting mouths of his children, at least she had managed to make the right call on that front before it was too late.
+Well, Chris mused, as she watched in silence while Nathan shoveled spoonfuls of mushy cereal into the waiting mouths of his children, at least she had managed to make the right call on that front before it was too late.

-Upon seeing her mother, Wendy turned away from the spoon of cereal Nathan was holding up before her in order to greet Jan with a broad grin that revealed every tooth in her mouth, all five.
-This was immediately followed by a loud squeal, a wild flaying of her feet and the pounding of hands on the tray of her highchair.
+Upon seeing her mother, Wendy turned away from the spoon Nathan was holding before her, greeting Jan with a broad grin that revealed every tooth in her mouth, all five.
+This was immediately followed by a loud squeal, a wild flailing about of her feet and the pounding of hands on her highchair tray.
 Without needing to look over to where she was standing, Nathan greeted his wife.
 “Ready to take over?”

 “Do I have a choice?”
 Chris muttered as she made her way to where Nathan was seated.

-After coming to his feet, Nathan looked into her eyes and gave her what she called his ‘get real’ look as he handed over the half empty bowl of cereal and baby spoon.
-“Give me a break, will ya?
-You know better than to try bullshitting a bullshiter.”
+After coming to his feet, Nathan looked into her eyes and gave her what she called his ‘get real’ look as he handed over the half-empty bowl of cereal and baby spoon.
+“Give me a break, will ’ya?
+You know better than to try bullshitting a bullshitter.”

 “Nathan Dixon!
 How many times have I told you not to use that sort of language in front of Wendy and Scott?”